 - 1. To remove the association between the LMA and the org where it's currently installed, log a case with the Partner Community. - a.
 Log in to the Salesforce Partner Community. - b.
-Click the question icon 1 and then click Log a Case for Help. - c.
+Click the question icon a and then click Log a Case for Help. - c.
 Select Product or Technical Support. - d.
 For product, enter and select Platform. - e.
 For topic, enter and select AppExchange & Managed Packages. - f.
 Provide any other required details, and then click Create Case. - 2.
-Install the LMA in the new org on page 305.
+Install the LMA in the new org on page 304. - 3.
+Associate your packages with the new org on page 305. - 4.
+Refresh licenses for your packages on page 308.